Come learn how to improve the lives of the cats AND the humans in your neighborhood. This workshop will give you everything you need!

 Last Updated on Monday, 25 February 2013 20:18

-Find out who we are, what we do, and what we can help you do for yourself.
-We consider ourselves passionate pragmatists...
+We are passionate pragmatists...find out more about who we are, what we do, and what we can help you do for yourself and for the cats!

 It begins with YOUR attendance at a TNR-training workshop.
 Authored by Neighborhood Cats (NY's foremost experts on feral cats)...